tyShinkle/md-tutorial/README.md

    &nbsp;&#10060;<code>text # header text</code>
    <br>
    <br>
-   This is because headers are known as [block elements](https://www.w3schools.com/html/html_blocks.asp) in HTML.
+   This is because headers are known as <a href ="https://www.w3schools.com/html/html_blocks.asp"> block elements </a> in HTML.
    <br>
    <br>
   </td>